 • Mold

-Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can reduce other issues associated with poor indoor air quality.
+Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can reduce other symptoms associated with low indoor air quality.
 These entail:

 • Itchy throat, eyes, nose or skin